rewhowe/snapdragon/documentation/nfsm.md

 # Non-Deterministic Finite State Diagrams / 非決定性有限状態図

+The diagrams below describe the different sequences supported by 金魚草's grammar.
+Each sequence is shown in a sort of pseudo-regex format, and in Mermaid syntax which needs to be rendered by a supporting markdown editor.

 ## ASSIGNMENT

 `BOL ASSIGNMENT ( RVALUE | ( POSSESSIVE PROPERTY ) ) QUESTION ? ( COMMA ( RVALUE | ( POSSESSIVE PROPERTY ) ) QUESTION ? ) * EOL`